data-man-34/TensorFlow-Projects/README.md

 # Update Thu.
 July 12, 2018

-## Neural Network to solve the MNIST dataset recognition:
+## Neural Network for MNIST Dataset Recognition:

 2-Layer-MNIST.py

-Simple two layer NN with sigmoid activation for 1st layer and softmax at output layer
+Simple two layer NN with sigmoid activation for 1st layer and softmax activation for output layer

 --The Final Accuracy: